---->

 Einstein's famous equation E=mc² defined his postulated

-inter-convertability of mass and energy (or force) as two forms of
+inter-convertibility of 'mass' and 'energy' as two forms of

 matter, with c being the speed of light in a vacuum having to be